santtuniskanen/santtuniskanen/README.md

 # Santtu Niskanen

 Hello there!
 I'm a Junior Software Developer.
+I like Backend Development, DevOps and Linux.

-I also like mechanical keyboards and video games.
+I'm also into mechanical keyboards, Star Wars and video games.